Written On Words by Charnjeev Singh Kang

 Email

-Written on Words weaves together drawing, architecture, film, performance, writing, object design, creative robotics, and collaboration, in order to create work that is grounded in neurology, the nature of memory, literature, empire, love of the human form and a long-time interest in geometry. —yet leave room for contradiction, uncertainty, and the unresolved .
+Written on Words weaves together drawing, architecture, film, performance, writing, object design, creative robotics, and collaboration, in order to create work that is grounded in neurology, the nature of memory, literature, empire, love of the human form. —yet leave room for contradiction, uncertainty, and the unresolved .
+This websites serves as an archive blurring the lines between artistic process and outcome.

 Studio based in London and Cheltenham Uk .